20 Tips: How to Hire a Moving Company

 - Begin your search for a mover by asking your friends, relatives and business associates about movers they have used and liked.

-- Use the phone book or contact a real estate agent to find at least three moving companies that have real, physical offices (i.e., physical addresses) in your area.
+- Contact a real estate agent you trust to find at least three moving companies that have real, physical offices in your area.

 - If you are using the Yellow Pages, remember —just because a moving company has a large ad doesn’t necessarily mean it is reputable.

-- Once you’ve made a list of prospects, contact the companies via phone to get the full company name and “doing business as” names, the number of years in business, address and phone numbers, website and email addresses, references and DOT and MC license numbers.
+- Once you’ve made a list of prospects, contact the companies via phone to get the full company name and “doing business as” names, contact information and DOT / MC license numbers.

 - Schedule at least two on-site estimates, which should be provided free of charge.
 A reputable mover WILL NOT give you an estimate over the phone.